 - yourself if you need to recover from a serious illness.

-- The Massachusetts Maternity Leave Act (MMLA) allows covered female workers to take up to eight weeks following the birth or adoption of a child.
+- The Massachusetts Parental Leave Act (MPLA) allows covered workers of any gender to take up to eight weeks of unpaid leave following the birth or adoption of a child.

 - The Small Necessities Leave Act (SNLA) allows covered workers to take up to 24 hours per year off from work to go to their child’s education-related school activities, or to accompany a child or elderly relative to medical or dental appointments.